Blog Layout

 What Is Mold and What Causes It?

 Mold is a type of fungus that develops in damp, humid environments.
 It reproduces through tiny spores that float in the air and can settle on surfaces, where they grow into colonies if conditions are favorable.
 Common causes of mold include water leaks, poor ventilation, high humidity levels, and water seepage from floods or leaks.
-Once mold takes hold, it can spread rapidly and cause health issues for occupants.

 Relationship Between Water Damage and Mold Growth